Josefjosda/Magicmol/README.md

 SYBA is available at https://github.com/lich-uct/syba

+A copy of this work is available at https://zenodo.org/record/7776906#.ZCsbYcpBwUE

 # Attention

 Noted that our work was done by SELIFES 1.x, the above version may caused encoding problems.

 Pickle needs python 3.8 or higher version for using pickle.HIGHEST_PROTOCOL.